Astronomical Photography by Rusty Fletcher

 Old photos of my telescope, friends, and family

-Links to astronomy friends websites:
+Links to friends astronomy websites:

 Dean Salman